PF

 Instructions

-2. 2In a small bowl, stir together the paprika, brown sugar, salt, onion powder, garlic powder, cayenne, thyme and oregano.
+2. 2In a small bowl, stir together the paprika, brown sugar, onion powder, garlic powder, cayenne pepper, oregano, and thyme until evenly combined.

 Nutrition — Per Serving